KarenkovID/kotlinx.serialization/docs/serialization-guide.md

 it is converted into  a serial sequence of its constituting primitive values.
 This process is common for all data formats and its result depends on the object being serialized.
 A _serializer_ controls this process.
 The second step is called _encoding_ &mdash; it is the conversion of the corresponding sequence of primitives into the output format representation.
 An _encoder_ controls this process.
+Whenever the distinction is not important both encoding and serialization are used interchangeably.

 The reverse process starts with parsing of the input format and _decoding_ of primitive values, followed by _deserialization_ of the resulting stream into objects.
 We'll see details of this process later.